Frequently Asked Questions

 When can I submit a police application to the NSW Police Force?

-If you accelerate the duration of the 12-week course, you are required to submit your police application by the end of the third week in the session.
-Other future police applicants can submit their police application after the census date of their UCWE session; or at any time after its satisfactory completion.
+If you accelerate the duration of the 12-week session, you are required to submit your police application by the due time/date in the third week in the session.
+Other future police applicants can submit their police application after the commencement date of their UCWE session; or at any time after its satisfactory completion.
 Satisfactory completion of the UCWE until on or before 31 December 2018 will be accepted by the NSW Police Force for three years.
 Satisfactory completion of the UCWE on or after 1 January 2019, will be accepted by the NSW Police Force for one year.

 Why do I have to complete the UCWE to join the NSW Police Force?